 However, foods that contain antioxidants can help neutralize free radicals and protect the body.
 Many of the foods that protect against oxidation are included in the kidney diet and make excellent choices for dialysis patients or people with chronic kidney disease (CKD).
 Eating healthy foods, working with a renal dietitian and following a renal diet made up of kidney-friendly foods is important for people with kidney disease because they experience more inflammation and have a higher risk for cardiovascular disease.

-Red bell peppers are low in potassium and high in flavor, but that’s not the only reason they’re perfect for the renal diet.
+Red bell peppers are low in potassium and high in flavor, but that’s not the only reason they’re perfect for the kidney diet.
 These tasty vegetables are also an excellent source of vitamin C and vitamin A, as well as vitamin B6, folic acid and fiber.
 Red bell peppers are good for you because they contain lycopene, an antioxidant that protects against certain cancers.

 A cruciferous vegetable, cabbage is packed full of phytochemicals, chemical compounds in fruit or vegetables that break up free radicals before they can do damage.
 Many phytochemicals are also known to protect against and fight cancer, as well as foster cardiovascular health.
-Sulforaphane, a phytochemical in cruciferous vegetables, may prevent or stop cancer cell growth in lung, colon, breast, bladder, prostate and ovarian cancers.

 High in vitamin K, vitamin C and fiber, cabbage is also a good source of vitamin B6 and folic acid.
 Low in potassium and low in cost, it’s an affordable addition to the kidney diet.

 Raw cabbage makes a great addition to the dialysis diet as coleslaw or topping for fish tacos.
 You can steam, microwave or boil it, add butter or cream cheese plus pepper or caraway seeds and serve it as a side dish.
-Cabbage Rolls made with Turkey are a great appetizer, and if you’re feeling fancy, you can stuff a cabbage with ground meat and bake it for a flavorful meal bursting with nutrients.
+Cabbage Rolls Made with Turkey are a great appetizer, and if you’re feeling fancy, you can stuff a cabbage with ground meat and bake it for a flavorful meal bursting with nutrients.

 Another cruciferous vegetable, cauliflower is high in vitamin C and a good source of folate and fiber.
-It’s also packed full of indoles, glucosinolates and thiocyanates — compounds that help the liver neutralize toxic substances that could damage cell membranes and DNA.
+It’s also packed full of indoles, glucosinolates and thiocyanates—compounds that help the liver neutralize toxic substances that could damage cell membranes and DNA.

-Serve it raw as crudités with dip, add it to a salad or steam or boil it and season with spices such as turmeric, curry powder, pepper and herb seasonings.
+Serve it raw as crudités with dip, add it to a salad, or steam or boil it and season with spices such as turmeric, curry powder, pepper and herb seasonings.
 You can also make a nondairy white sauce, pour it over the cauliflower and bake until tender.
 You can pair cauliflower with pasta or even mash cauliflower as a dialysis diet replacement for mashed potatoes.

 Garlic helps prevent plaque from forming on your teeth, lowers cholesterol and reduces inflammation.